 An organizational chart of state government is available for download.
 The State Organizational Chart presents the state’s organizational structure from the perspective of the voter and highlights what offices are constitutional offices and what boards are appointed by the Governor.

-The handbook provides a comprehensive review of the legislative process and current issues and challenges for Georgia General Assembly members and incorporates changes in the law and legislative procedure that have occurred since the previous edition (published in 2007).
+The handbook provides a comprehensive review of the legislative process and current issues and challenges for Georgia General Assembly members.
+The handbook incorporates changes in the law and legislative procedure that have occurred since the previous edition (published in 2014).